Sponsored by Murakami City

 During my visit to Yamashin I ordered two of their most popular items—beef croquette and menchi katsu.
 An adopted food staple in Japan, the croquette is a loaded mix of potato and meat with a crunchy breadcrumb crust.
 It’s a reliable hot and savory classic and the local beef adds an extra dimension.

-Whether you’re looking for street food or a sit-down sukiyaki lunch, there’s an opportunity to savor Murakami’s premiere wagyu beef during your visit.
+Whether you’re looking for street food or a sit-down sukiyaki lunch, there’s an opportunity to savor Murakami’s premier wagyu beef during your visit.